ratatui/ratatui-website/src/content/docs/concepts/rendering/index.md

 The world of UI development consists mainly of two dominant paradigms: retained mode and immediate mode.
 Most traditional GUI libraries operate under the retained mode paradigm.
-However, `ratatui` employs the immediate mode rendering approach. for TUI development.
+However, `ratatui` employs the immediate mode rendering approach for TUI development.

 This makes `ratatui` different from GUI frameworks you might use, because it only updates when you tell it to.